- Applications and Competitive Admission

 Students with the grade of D, F, W, WP,WF the first time will be allowed 1 re-take opportunity to make a passing grade.
 The student will then be given one opportunity to improve on a passing grade as stated above.
 The higher grade will be used for ranking.
 Note that Financial Aid may not pay for a class again once a student has passed with a “C” or better.

-How many times can I take the COMPASS test?
+How many times can I take the Accuplacer test?

 You will be allowed only one retest in the Reading and Writing sections after the required score is attained.
 Check with the Testing Center to determine when you can retest, but you are usually limited to one test in each section per semester.
 The highest score will be used to rank you for competitive admission.

 I already have a degree.
-Do I have to take the COMPASS?
+Do I have to take the Accuplacer?

 Yes and No!
 You must at least have the Reading and Writing scores to compete.
 You will not have to take the Math sections if you transfer an acceptable Math course for your program.
 The Math course grade will be ranked for competitive admission.